rophy/mariadb-auth-k8s/README.md

 **Cons:**
 - Additional service to deploy and maintain
 - Network hop adds ~5-10ms latency vs local validation
-- Requires Token Validator API deployment
+- Requires Federated K8s Auth deployment

 **When to use:** Production environments with multiple clusters or complex topology